reactplay/hacktoberfest/README.md

    ![image](https://user-images.githubusercontent.com/53049546/193394767-199612ee-416c-40fd-89b9-4516797d3902.png)

-10. If the above step doesn't work, go to `Pull Request` section and createa a new request.
+10. If the above step doesn't work, go to `Pull Request` section and create a a new request.
 11. Select the `main` branch of `reactplay/hacktoberfest` repository, and solve merge conflicts if any.
 12. Wait until someone from our team approves it.